M268816/power-repo/notes/FE Data Transfer Setup.md

     - Make the view the default
     - Deselect the Title column display Checkmark
     - Navigate to sorting and filters
-        - Sort the DateTime column in decending order
+        - Sort the DateTime column in descending order
         - Filter the DateTime column by 'greater than or equal to' [Today]-30
     - Click Okay and close the new SharePoint List.
 7. Create a new Power Automate Flow for the cloud.